Collin-M-Brown/fire_chat/README.md

     print("Interrupted by user.
 Stopping...")
 ```

-<br> If you want the AI to respond to everything you say, this will work.
+<br> If you want the AI to respond to everything you say, this will as a simple access point.
 But it can be rather annoying to have it go off when you don't intend it to.
 There are many solutions, here are a few
 1. **Implement keyword trigger**: Only send user message to the AI after a specific word has been mentioned.
 This way the user will have control over when the AI responds.
 The issue is this will be less of a conversation and more of a QA
 2. **Implement a minimum length:** For an example, don't send the AI the user message unless at least n words have been spoken.
 Something like "I uh..." wont trigger the AI response.
 The downside is that you can respond with a simple "Yes" or "No" as you might want to with in a real conversation.
 3. **Implement push-to-talk keybinding:** This offers full control but puts more burden on the user.